yuvraajsj18/Operating-Systems/notes/processes/processes.md

 ## Process Control Block

-- Each process is represented in the OS by a Process Control Block(PCB) - also task control block.
+- Each process is represented in the OS by a Process Control Block(PCB) - also known as a task control block.
-- It contains Information associated with a specific process.
+- It contains information associated with a specific process.
 - Information Stored:
   - **Process State**: new, ready, running, waiting, terminated.
   - **Program counter**: address of next instruction to be executed.
-  - **CPU registers**: Content of all CPU centric registers like accumulators, index register, stack pointers, etc must be saved when interupt occurs, to allow the process to be continued correctly afterward.
+  - **CPU registers**: Content of all CPU centric registers like accumulators, index register, stack pointers, etc must be saved when an interrupt occurs, to allow the process to be continued correctly afterward.
-  - **CPU Scheduling Information**: This information includes process priority, scheduling queue pointers and other scheduling parameters.
+  - **CPU Scheduling Information**: This information includes process priority, scheduling queue pointers, and other scheduling parameters.
   - **Memory management information**: Information about the memory allocated to the process.
-  - **Accounting information**: CPU used, clock time elapsed since start, time limits.
+  - **Accounting information**: CPU used, clock time elapsed since the start, time limits.
   - **I/O status information**: I/O devices allocated to process, list of open files.

 ![image-20200830153603631](processes.assets/image-20200830153603631.png)

 ## Process Scheduling

-- Maximise CPU use, quickly switch processes onto CPU for time sharing.
+- Maximize CPU use, quickly switch processes onto CPU for time-sharing.

-- **Process scheduler** selects among available processes for next execution on CPU.
+- **Process scheduler** selects among available processes for the next execution on CPU.

 - Maintains **scheduling queues** of processes